rjking1/ride_tracker_testing_wdio_bdd/readme.md

 Created a trial account on LambdaTest and successfully ran the existing cypress tests on Chrome and Firefox under Max Catalina :)

-Attempting the same with Safari fails to start -- appears to confirm that cypress cannot drive Safari :( which is a showstopper for most commercial public facing web sites
+Attempting the same with Safari fails to start -- appears to confirm that cypress cannot drive Safari :( which is a showstopper for most commercial public facing web sites.
 Later on got first test (401) rewritten using webdriverio running on Lambdatest.

 ## Lambdatest and webdriverio